 Experiencing overdose, or watching someone you love overdose, can be scary.
 If you are concerned about your opioid use or that of a loved one following an overdose, the most beneficial option is to seek formal treatment within an inpatient rehab program.

-At The Bluffs, we offer personalized treatment plans designed to meet each patient where they’re at and determine the best path forward based on their needs.
+At Vertava Health of Ohio, we offer personalized treatment plans designed to meet each patient where they’re at and determine the best path forward based on their needs.
 Within our programs, we offer both traditional and holistic treatments to help patients heal from the physical, mental and psychological harms of addiction.

-Contact one of our dedicated treatment specialists today to learn more about opioid abuse treatment in Ohio at The Bluffs.
+Contact one of our dedicated treatment specialists today to learn more about opioid abuse treatment in Ohio at Vertava Health of Ohio.